ppwwyyxx/ImageResizer/README.md

 An Image Resizer using Seam Carving alogrithm.

+See:

-See: Avidan, Shai, and Ariel Shamir. *Seam carving for content-aware image resizing.* SIGGRAPH2007
+Avidan, Shai, and Ariel Shamir. *Seam carving for content-aware image resizing.* SIGGRAPH2007

+Dong, Weiming, et al. *Optimized image resizing using seam carving and scaling.* SIGGRAPH2009

 ### Compile